dioufra/Python/README.md

 # Python
 Zuri-Training-Projects

-This repositories contains all the projects created during my training at Zuri as a full stack developer.
+This repositories contains all the python projects created during my training at Zuri as a full stack developer.